Novel triple barrier potential for axial gravitational perturbations of a family of Lorentzian wormholes: Linear, axial gravitational perturbations

 The components of the metric are functions of ($t, r, \theta$) but not $\phi$, due to axial symmetry.
 Also, as is evident, since the metric components depend on $t$, the perturbed object will evolve with time as it should.
 In the unperturbed state, it reduces to the background wormhole geometry, with the metric functions given as,

 We notice that a perturbed state of our wormhole geometry will correspond to non-zero values of the quantities $\sigma, q_r$ and $q_\theta$ while $\nu, \mu_r, \mu_\theta, \psi$ will have small increments $\delta\nu, \delta\mu_r, \delta\mu_\theta, \delta\psi$.
-The non-zero value of the first set of metric quantities lead to presence of cross-terms which correspond to a dragging of the frame of the perturbed object denoting rotation.
-Such a mode of perturbation which has odd parity, are called axial perturbations and it does not affect the matter content of the spacetime.
+The non-zero value of the first set of metric quantities lead to presence of cross-terms which are of odd parity.
+This corresponds to a dragging of the frame of the perturbed object thus denoting rotation and is called axial perturbation.
+We will see that for our wormhole family the matter sector remains unaffected (shown in appendix).
 On the other hand, the small increments $\delta\nu, \delta\mu_r, \delta\mu_\theta, \delta\psi$ do not impart any rotational effects and correspond to even parity.
 The matter content of the spacetime is indeed affected by such polar perturbation modes and while dealing with them, perturbations of the matter fields need to be taken into consideration.\\ In this work, we will focus on the axial perturbation modes mainly because of their simplicity.
 The perturbation equations for any general Morris-Thorne wormhole geometry has been derived in multiple works in literature \cite{kim_2008,bronnikov_2012,kim_2004}.
 We will not repeat the entire calculations here but mention the important equations and results. \\ For the axial case, we have